mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 - the mutuality of the process: aligned with research ethic of participation rather than extraction
 - generating both theoretical understanding and practical educational interventions suitable for sharing  with other communities, be this via tools, process or a guiding pedagogy -->
 <!-- For example, the context of experiments, particularly viewing the classroom as a controlled environment [@cole_design-based_2016]. -->

+## New Parking Lot

+The work of Michael Cole at the Laboratory of Comparative Human Cognition (LCHC) [@cole_comparative_1981] is key to this discussion.
+In his narrative account of his own shift towards a social understanding of learning in _Cultural Psychology_, Cole [@cole_cultural_1996] critiques the behaviourist and cognitive psychology trends that reduce the mind to an information-processing unit, rather than seeing it as one component in complex cultural activity.
+While various schools have been influenced by this shift towards studying learning in context, Cole's articulation of activity theory stands out for its coherence and its ability to address both the broader cultural impacts on activity and the specific details of narrower actions.